grscheller/neovim-notes/notes/09-RegularExpressions.md

 For "*simple regular expressions*" the characters `|+?` have no special meta-meaning.
-This type of regular expressions are in the POSIX.2 standard for backward compatibility, but are considered a wart.
+This type of regular expressions are in the POSIX.2 standard for backward compatibility and are considered a wart.

 ---